-The Institute of Data’s Software Engineering program offers a robust curriculum to equip you with the latest industry-relevant skills and knowledge.
+The Institute of Data’s Software Engineering programme offers a robust curriculum to equip you with the latest industry-relevant skills and knowledge.

 With a track record of producing job-ready professionals, we ensure you’re not just learning but advancing towards a promising future.

-Ready to dive in to a program in Software Engineering?
+Ready to dive into a programme in Software Engineering?
 Contact our local team for a free career consultation today.